SalmaKHD/FileCopying-Program/README.md

 # FileCopying-Program
- This program copies the files, in a directory and its sub-directories, with a specific extension.
+ This program copies all the files, in a directory and its sub-directories, with a specific extension to another directory regardless of the type of the data.